txt/plm19/README.md

 - or, to keep it simple: https://stackoverflow.com/a/24721686/4234106

-or use yaml indents to denote and/ors/nots. and have an "include" command to grab yaml from other files.
+or use yaml indents to denote and/ors/nots. and have an "include" command to grab yaml from other files. add a stripper to get rid of bad characters

 - a key concent here will be the payload you carry around
 - good place to introduce environments. and local subevironments you can enter, then exit and forget